Oahu Things to Do: What Does it Cost to Visit Oahu

 There are many ways to get from the airport to your hotel.

-Taxi - Hail a taxi to get to Waikiki and pay around $40 per ride.
+Taxi - Hail a Taxi from the Honolulu Airport to Waikiki and pay around $40.00 to $48.00 per ride.

 Entertainment on Oahu:

-Night Club - Expect cover charges of at least $15 during the week, and $30 on the weekends, at Oahu nightclubs.
+Night Clubs - Expect cover charges of at least $15 on weekdays, and $15 to $30 on the weekends.

 Getting Around Oahu:

-Uber - Uber rides around Waikiki start at about $10.
-Expect to part with at least $40 to take an Uber to the North Shore.
+Uber - Uber rides around Waikiki start at about $10 within Waikiki proper.
+Expect to pay up to $65 to take an Uber to the North Shore.
+Please know that there are many factors that will affect the cost of an Uber ride on the day of the ride itself.

 Sightseeing on Oahu: